Thirty-sixth government of Israel: Resumption of efforts to form a government

 On the night of 2 June, just hours before the expiration of Lapid's mandate to form a government, Yamina made a formal offer to Labor, with the aim of resolving the issue surrounding the membership of the Judicial Appointments Committee.
 Namely, the proposal consisted of a rotation agreement, according to which Shaked would serve on the body as the government's representative during Bennett's tenure as prime minister, while a Labor MK would represent the coalition parties themselves.
 Then, when Bennett cedes the prime ministership to Lapid in 2023, Shaked would in turn cede her seat to Michaeli, while the Labor party MK would be replaced by an MK from Yamina.

 In response to this, Michaeli accepted the concept of a rotation, but insisted that she should serve during Bennett's tenure as prime minister, to ensure an ideological balance between the party blocs.
 Shaked rejected Michaeli's offer.
 Ultimately, the original proposal was adopted as a compromise solution.
 At the same time, Lapid, Bennett, and Abbas held a private meeting, with the aim of reaching a last-ditch consensus agreement.
 The "change bloc" released details of an agreement that had been reached between the various parties regarding the distribution of ministerial portfolios during Lapid's possible tenure as prime minister.
 Under the deal, Bennett would serve as interior minister (in addition to being Alternate Prime Minister), Shaked would become justice minister, and Sa'ar would take over as foreign minister.
-Only three hours before the deadline, the Southern Islamic Movement's shura council authorized the United Arab List to give its conditional support to the Bennett-Lapid government.
+Only three hours before the deadline, the Southern Islamic Movement's shura council authorized Ra'am to give its conditional support to the Bennett-Lapid government.
 The backing entailed a promise that negotiations would continue on the issues of the so-called "Kaminitz law" and the legalization of Bedouin villages in the Negev desert.
 Therefore, less than two hours before Lapid's mandate expired, the UAL formally joined the coalition.
 A new problem for the potential government arose when one of Yamina's MKs, Nir Orbach, stated that he was considering voting against the government in the Knesset.
 Such a move would deprive the "change government" of an absolute majority, and would tie it with the opposition at 60 seats each.
 During the negotiations at the Kfar Maccabiah Hotel, rival protests were being held outside by supporters of the Bennett-Lapid deal and by right-wing activists who oppose the "change government".
 One of the protesters who opposed the possible new government addressed the others and called for Orbach's house in Petah Tikva to be burned, should he vote in favor of the coalition deal.